ducksmanager/core/apps/coa-updater/README.md

 # coa-updater
-A simple way to setup and provision a COA database.
+A simple way to set up and provision a COA database.

-### Provisinning
+### Provisioning

 Provisioning is executed when the container starts.